With your donation, our local partners can restore a vulnerable Ethiopian’s dignity and help them rewrite their story.

 Our aim is to make sure your donations go as far as possible.

-Take a look at the pie chart below to see the kinds of projects we invest your money in.
-To see the figures in more detail you can download our 2018 annual report here.
+To read about the kinds of projects we invest your money in and to see the figures in more detail you can download our 2019 annual report here.

 What you helped us achieve